Soapicks February 24-March 2

 February 24

-Going beyond colorful beads and big heads, The 18th Annual Mardi Gras for Homeless Children is all about giving back.
-Join the Northern Kentucky Restaurant Association (NKRA) in cooperation with the Greater Cincinnati Restaurant Association (GCRA) at the Northern Kentucky Convention Center for an evening of great food to benefit four local shelters: Bethany House Services, Cincinnati; Brighton Center’s Homeward Bound, Covington; Mercy Franciscan at St. John, Cincinnati; and Welcome House of Northern Kentucky, Inc., Covington.
-The Mardi Gras celebration includes great food as well as live entertainment with the Pete Wagner Band, an Elvis impersonator and a Mardi Gras parade featuring grand marshal, Anthony Munoz.
-Get your groove on and help reach this year's goal of $100,000 for the area's homeless children.
+Going beyond the colorful beads and the big heads, The 18th Annual Mardi Gras for Homeless Children, is all about giving back.
+Join the Northern Kentucky Restaurant Association (NKRA) in cooperation with the Greater Cincinnati Restaurant Association (GCRA) at the Northern Kentucky Convention Center for an evening of which benefits four shelters: Bethany House Services, Cincinnati; Brighton Center’s Homeward Bound, Covington; Mercy Franciscan at St. John, Cincinnati; and Welcome House of Northern Kentucky, Inc., Covington.
+The Mardi Gras celebration includes a variety of food and beverages from local restaurants and beverage suppliers, live entertainment with the Pete Wagner Band, an Elvis impersonator, stilt walkers, clowns, and a fabulous silent auction featuring more than 400 items.
+Plus what would Mardi Gras be without a parade?
+Grand Marshal Anthony Munoz leads the parade which includes this year’s Mardi Gras King, 700 WLW’s Mike McConnell along with Mardi Gras Queen, Kit Andrews from Channel 12.
+Come be a part of the celebration and help reach this year’s goal of raising $100,000 for the area’s homeless children.

 Face-off of the Century